leoleoasd/homepage/_pages/cv.md

     * We are the first work to **leverage social knowledge among members** to help enhance the performance of Person-Job Fit.
     * Participated in method designing and I'm responsible for collecting data and running baseline experiments.
     * This work is accepted to WSDM 2024.
 * Dec.
 2021 -- Jun.
-2022: Intern Research Assistant
-  * Tsinghua University, Natural Language Processing Lab
+2022: Intern Research Assistant @ Tsinghua University, Natural Language Processing Lab
   * Big Model for Knowledge Graph (BMKG)
     * Develop a toolkit to help **train large Knowledge Embedding models** on **large KGs** and **run various downstream tasks**.
     * Supports **4 levels of parallel** during the training process of **translation-based or context-based** Knowledge Embedding models.
     * I'm responsible for designing the framework and writing code that need high performance.
   * Design / Develop / Maintain multiple demos for NLP models
     * I designed and maintain multiple demos for NLP models to show their performance to non-specialists.
 * Dec.
 2020 -- Jun.
-2021: Research Assistant
+2021: Research Assistant @ Beijing University of Technology
   * Machine Reading Comprehension research in Biomedical Domain.
   * Supported by a **National-level undergraduate research program**.
   * Designed a **contextual embedding** and **model weighting** strategy to **learn domain knowledge ** in Biomedical Question Answering task. **Outforms SOTA models by a large margin**